robertjd/okta-sdk-nodejs/README.md

 ### DefaultRequestExecutor

-- The [DefaultRequestExecutor][], which will automatically retry requests if a 429 error is returned, until `maxElapsedTime` is reached and an error is returned.
-This executor will add a radom offset of time to each retry, bound by `rateLimitRandomOffsetMin` and `rateLimitRandomOffsetMax`.
-These properties are passed to the constructor as millisecond values (defaults shown):
+- The [DefaultRequestExecutor]() will automatically retry requests if a 429 error is returned, until `maxElapsedTime`.
+If the max time is reached the promise is rejected.
+This executor will add a random time offset to each retry, bound by `rateLimitRandomOffsetMin` and `rateLimitRandomOffsetMax`.
+All properties are passed to the constructor as millisecond values (defaults shown):

 ```javascript
 const client = new okta.Client({